TimothyGillespie/template-typescript-library/README.md

 `npm version patch` -> 0.0.1 on first run

+The `npm version` command is configured to also push to Github and tag the push commit with the new version as a tag.
+This will trigger the Github action and thus test, lint and publish your package.

+On every push there will also be test triggered automatically.

 ## Change the README
 This README will not fit your project.
 Describe your project here instead.